Call Today (480) 289-5502

 • Improving immune system functions

 Depending on the session’s goals, the practitioner typically places one to several cups on your skin.
-However, there are different cupping methods, and your condition may determine the best approach.
+However, different cupping methods exist, and your condition may determine the best approach.

 Types of Cupping